bhrnjica/anndotnet/README.md

 ![ANNdotNET Logo](./src/tool/anndotnet.wnd/Images/annLogo_start2.png)

 ANNdotNET –  is an open source project for deep learning written in C# and supports .NET and .NET Core platform.
 The main purpose of the project is creating and training deep learning models.
-One of the main project component is ANNdotNET ML Engine which is based on Microsoft Cognitive Toolkit, CNTK.
-The project supposed to be GUI tool for CNTK library with extensions in data preprocessing, model evaluation, exporting and deploying.
+One of the main project component is ANNdotNET ML Engine which is based on Tensorflow.Net.
+The project supposed to be GUI tool for deep learning with extensions in data preprocessing, model evaluation, exporting and deploying.

 The project is hosted at http://github.com/bhrnjica/anndotnet, and the project documentation can be found at the project wiki pages at https://github.com/bhrnjica/anndotnet/wiki.